-- Avoids/changes the topic of conversation: If your child displays a sense of relief when conversation on a particular topic is over or tries to deflect your attention and avoid a discussion, you should investigate the matter a little more.
+- Avoids/changes the topic of conversation: If your child displays a sense of relief when a conversation on a particular topic is over or tries to deflect your attention and avoid a discussion, you should investigate the matter a little more.
 Children usually indulge in such behaviour when they are caught in an uncomfortable situation that would require them to tell a lie.

 - Has poor eye contact: Usually, older children avoid meeting your gaze or making eye contact with you when they are telling a lie.
 However, it may not be so in the case of very young children, as they have difficulty differentiating reality from fiction.
 So, your preschooler may look you in the eye and say her dragon friend paid her a visit in the afternoon.
 As for older children, with time and practice, they may learn to lie with a straight face.
 So, look out for very little or too much eye contact ─ this can be a sign of dishonesty.

 - Shifts body weight: If your child keeps shifting his weight from one leg to the other while talking to you, it could be a sign that he is not comfortable with what he is saying, and may not be presenting the true picture.

 - Gesticulates: Fidgeting, excessive blinking or not blinking at all, defensive reactions such as animated hand movements, touching the face or nose, or scratching the ear are all subtle signs of lying.